 OK, so now the next step is going to get pre-qualified.

-Do not start looking at the property until you’ve at least talk to a lender and figure it out roughly what you’re able to afford.
+Do not start looking at the property until you’ve spoken to a lender.

-And also keep in mind if you’re self-employed, they look at you way more closely, they look at every single account, every single expense, line by line by line.
-So just keep that in mind.
+Keep in mind if you’re self-employed, they look at you way more closely, they look at every single account, every single expense, line by line by line.
+Keep that in mind.
 So now we’ve covered how much money you need to put down, how to work on your credits, paying off high-interest debt, and then getting pre-qualified.
 So pretty much, for the most part, you’re now ready to begin looking at property.
-But then we get into some of the most common misconceptions that I hear buyers say that I’ve experienced as myself, a real estate agent and everything else I’ve read online.
+Then we get into some of the most common misconceptions that I hear buyers say that I’ve experienced as myself, a real estate agent and everything else I’ve read online.

 Visit www.USDRE.com to get hooked up with a real estate agent that will work with you on a personal level and find what you’re looking for!

 To find a real estate agent that can help you, click below to search in your area.